 I spent close to two years learning how to bake bread.
 In those two years, I’ve made every mistake in the book.
-I’m here to share my failures with you.

-I, however, felt defeated…but I didn’t give up.
+I felt defeated…but I didn’t give up.
 I took all I’d learned from those failed loaves and the next day I baked a perfect loaf of bread.
 With every loaf after that I’ve been having more and more success.

 I’m here to tell you it is possible for every person to bake bread, and I’m going to make it much easier on you by telling you everything I’ve done wrong and share some bread baking tips to make it easier on you.

-1. Follow the Directions
+1. Follow the bread recipe instructions

 This may seem obvious to some of you.
 Some of you would never dream of straying away from a recipe.
 If that’s you, feel free to skip to the next tip.
 The rest of you are more like me.
 Hard headed, stubborn souls.
 Unless you are a master baker (which you’re probably not, because you wouldn’t be reading this if you were) you must follow the recipe exactly as it is written.

-3. Use warm water, not hot
+3. Use warm water, not too cold and not too hot

 The vast majority of my failed loaves were caused by this simple mistake.
 I would use water that was way too warm and kill most of my yeast.
 When I would go to check on my rising dough it would be sitting in the bowl looking up at me in exactly the same dense, sticky way it did when I left it.

 This is one of the most crucial steps and if you mess it up, your bread won’t rise correctly and won’t have the proper texture.
 Set a timer if you have to, and when in doubt, keep kneading.
 If you don’t know if the dough is springy, elastic, or smooth yet, then it isn’t.

 It’s hard to over-knead bread.
 It’s easy to under-knead it.

-9. Don’t trust the oven
+9. Don’t trust the oven temperature

 The actual temperature inside the oven can differ wildly from the temperature you set it to.
-Get a decent Oven thermometer and always follow it.
+Get a decent oven thermometer and always follow it.
 Along the same lines, be sure to place your bread pans in the center of the oven, where the heat tends to be most consistent.
 Placing them along the edges, or too close to the bottom or top can lead to uneven baking.